-Some places even resembled the Maine and California Coasts too.
+Some places even resembled the Maine and California Coast too.
 And in terms of geography, I never knew Minnesota State actually had a coast to begin with!

 After learning about this, I decided to share this info with my usual road trip buddy and it just so happened, in 2021, he was moving from NYC to Minnesota.
 I figured such an event was an opportunity to meet up with him and explore the North Shore.

-I was so excited about this trip that beforehand I even wrote a post about the 10 places to see on the Minnesota Coast.
-In hindsight, I ended up exploring much more (and only in 3 days).
+I was so excited about this trip that beforehand I even wrote a post about this place and made a note of what to see.
+In hindsight, I ended up exploring much more than that original list had (and only in 3 days).